apache/libcloud/docs/compute/examples.rst

 .. literalinclude:: /examples/compute/cloudstack/create_cloudstack_node_keypair_secgroup.py
    :language: python

-Create flaoting IP and attach it to a node using a local OpenStack provider
+Create floating IP and attach it to a node using a local OpenStack provider
 ---------------------------------------------------------------------------

 This example demonstrates how to use OpenStack's floating IPs.